 Newport Beach Retinal Vein Occlusion

 Age can weaken your eyes and vision.
-Often glasses or contact lenses is enough to help you adjust to read better, distinguish colors, or adjust to glare.
+Often glasses or contact lenses are enough to help you adjust to read better, distinguish colors, or adjust to the glare.
 However, as you age, the risk for developing eye disease and disorders, such as retinal vein occlusion in Newport Beach, California, increases.
 There are several conditions to be aware of, and while they can affect anyone, of any age, people over 50 are most susceptible.

 Understanding Retinal Vein Occlusion

 One common age-related eye condition that can cause individuals serious health issues is retinal vein occlusion.
 There are two kinds of retinal vein occlusion, a condition which is often referred to by the acronym RVO.
 First, there is central retinal vein occlusion, also known as CRVO.
 CRVO manifests as a blockage of the primary retinal vein in either eye.
 Second, there is branch retinal vein occlusion, also known as BRVO.
 BRVO manifests as a blockage of any of the lesser/smaller branch veins in either eye.